damoonsh/Maze-Solver/README.md

 # This project has two partitions:
 Pt 01: The computer side | Pt 02: The **self-learning** side
 ------------ | -------------
-Generates a random maze | It travels through the maze and tries to optimize it's movement Monitors the movements of the second pt | It stores the data it has collected and makes its dicisions based on the previous trials
+Generates a random maze with graphics | Travels through the maze and tries to optimize it's movement by gathering data about the map.
+Monitors the movements of the second partion. | It stores the data it has collected and makes its dicisions based on the previous trials
-Acts as an supervisor | Acts as the learner and it gets smarter
+Acts as an supervisor to the second partion but does not <b>interfere</b> | Acts as the learner and it gets smarter in a way to optimize it's path.

 ## `It tracks the movements:`
 ![Demo](/img/demo.png)